bghojogh/Prototype-Selection-Matrix-Decomposition/README.md

 The paper of this code:

-Ghojogh, B. and Crowley, M., 2019, May.
+Benyamin Ghojogh, Mark Crowley.
 Instance ranking and numerosity reduction using matrix decomposition and subspace learning.
-In Canadian Conference on Artificial Intelligence (pp. 160-172).
-Springer, Cham.
+In Canadian Conference on Artificial Intelligence, Springer, Cham, pp. 160-172, 2019.

 Link of paper: https://link.springer.com/chapter/10.1007/978-3-030-18305-9_13